jbristowe/writing/planning-a-uwp-application.md

 ![](https://i.imgur.com/hnxbXfn.png)

+### Template 10

+[Template 10](https://github.com/Windows-XAML/Template10) is a set of Visual Studio project templates for common patterns in UWP applications.
+It is similar to the [UWP Community Toolkit](https://github.com/Microsoft/UWPCommunityToolkit) in that it provides a set of controls, behaviours, services, converters, and more.

 ### ReactiveUI

 [ReactiveUI](https://github.com/reactiveui/ReactiveUI) provides a composable and functional reactive model-view-viewmodel framework for .NET (including UWP).

 ![](https://i.imgur.com/e0DMQJ6.png)

-### UICompositionAnimations

-[UICompositionAnimations](https://github.com/Sergio0694/UICompositionAnimations) exposes classes and APIs to quickly implement animations and effects to a UWP application.
-It also has a collection of helper methods to load Win2D images, dispatch code to the UI thread and more.

-### Template 10

-[Template 10](https://github.com/Windows-XAML/Template10) is a set of Visual Studio project templates for common patterns in UWP applications.
-It is similar to the [UWP Community Toolkit](https://github.com/Microsoft/UWPCommunityToolkit) in that it provides a set of controls, behaviours, services, converters, and more.

 ### Caliburn.Micro

 [Caliburn.Micro](http://caliburnmicro.com/) ([GitHub](https://github.com/Caliburn-Micro/Caliburn.Micro))

-### Prism

 ### OxyPlot